santhoshkuamares/The-Computational-Theory-of-Mind-in-AI/README.md

 python src/rescore_opentom.py
 ```

-All except the rescoring script perform GPU inference.
-To inspect existing results without inference, use the CPU commands above.
-Paths are near the top of each script.
-The original Drive destinations are retained; use separate output paths for a new experiment.
-Each script retains its saved-metadata checks for prediction reuse.
+Inference is performed by all scripts except for Rescoring Script.
+If you want to see pre-existing results from an earlier run w/o performing inference again, you can use the CPU commands listed at the beginning of this document.
+Near the top of each of these scripts will be where you find your path information.
+A separate output path should be created when running a different experiment than was originally used in Drive.
+Each script has retained it's metadata save check that allows for reusing predictions.

 | Script | Explanation |
 | --- | --- |